Triang3l/WebQuake/README.md

 The port has been tested in the following browsers:

-* Firefox (Windows) - **Very Good** - developed in it, no mouse.
+* Firefox (Windows) - **Very Good** - developed in it.
 * Chrome (Windows) - **Very Good** - no "loading" image.
 * Firefox (Android) - **Okay** - very low performance (canvas is locked at 12 FPS), no mouse support.
 Keypresses are incorrect, not tested with Windows keyboard.
 * Chrome (Android) - **Not Good** - no "loading" image, sound is broken (launch with *?-nosound -nocdaudio*), no mouse.
 Requires Windows-compatible keyboard for Esc and F1-F12 keys.
 * Opera (Windows) - **Not Good** - low performance, nothing is drawn in water (type *r_waterwarp 0* in the console), no mouse.
 * Internet Explorer (Windows) - **Unsupported** - no WebGL, audio formats are not supported, XMLHttpRequest.overrideMimeType doesn't exist, no mouse.

-Mouse support currently exists only in Chrome.
+Mouse support is currently available only in Chrome in Firefox.
 Stereo positional audio is supported in Chrome and Safari.

 # Tips